livelyfun/livelyfun/README.md

 I turn ideas into working software — whether it’s a smart CLI that organizes your chaos, a desktop calculator that actually understands math, or an AI tool that makes short-form videos from a single prompt.

-Currently open to **junior roles, internships, and cool collaborations**.

 ---

 ### 🛠️ What I work with